PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/attributes/attributes-listing.md

 3. Values

-It indicates the number of values for each feature.
+It indicates the number of values for each attribute.

 4. Position